cytoscape/cytoscape.js/documentation/md/core/init.md

 });
 ```

-Note that in order to guarantee custom font usage, the fonts in question must be loaded before Cytoscape is initialised.
+Note that in order to guarantee custom font usage (WOFF/WOFF2), the fonts in question must be loaded before Cytoscape is initialised.

 The following sections go over the options in more detail.